• Search

 What are Grits Made of?

-Grits are made from whole dried corn kernels.
+Grits are made from whole dried ground corn kernels.
 But not the type of corn we like to enjoy at summer BBQs.
-Grits are typically made from dent corn which has a higher starch content compared to other corn varieties.
+Grits are typically made from dent corn, which has a higher starch content compared to other corn varieties.
 This high starch content helps contribute to its smooth and creamy texture.

-Type of Grits
+Types of Grits

 • Hominy Grits: Hominy grits are made by soaking dried corn kernels in an alkali solution to remove the outer hulls.
 The soaked kernels are then dried and ground into grits.
 They have a finer texture than stone ground grits and take less time to cook.